-My gluten free turkey gravy recipe is made from scratch using the pan juices from our oven-roasted tender, juicy bird!
+My Gluten Free Turkey Gravy Recipe is made from scratch using the pan juices from our oven-roasted tender, juicy bird!
 All you need is 4 ingredients and you can be smothering your Thanksgiving feast with creamy, rich gravy in just 15 minutes.

-- Free of unnecessary and processed ingredients.
+- Free of unnecessary and processed ingredients that a normal gravy mix packet would have.

 - Uses leftover drippings from your turkey or chicken.

-- Is ready in 15 minutes.
+- Is ready in 15 minutes and perfect for that gluten-free diet.

 - Since it’s gluten and dairy free, all of your guests can enjoy!

-- water – we like to use salted water that is drained from the boiling potatoes – you’ll also get some added starches to help thicken the gravy.
+- Water – we like to use salted water that is drained from the boiling potatoes – you’ll also get some added starches to help thicken the gravy.

-- cornstarch – we are going to make a slurry to help thicken the gravy by adding water.
+- Cornstarch – we are going to make a slurry to help thicken the gravy by adding water.

 - Salt and black pepper

-Before You Start strain the drippings to remove large pieces of turkey, fat, or skin.
+PRO TIP: Before You Start strain the drippings to remove large pieces of turkey, fat, or skin.

-PREP: Scoop out any large chunks that don’t belong in the gravy.
-Transfer the drippings to a fat separator.
-Add the drippings to a saucepan with 4 cups of potato water.
+Step 4: Add the drippings to a saucepan with 4 cups of potato water.

-SERVE: Pour into a gravy boat or large bowl and serve with your turkey day feast!
+Step 6: Pour into a gravy boat or large bowl and serve with your turkey day feast!

 - Double check that your turkey has not been injected with any ingredients containing gluten.